allegro/hermes/docs/docs/user/publishing.md

 /topics
 ```

-Body of request must contain at least:
+Request body must contain at least:

 * name: fully qualified name of topic including group name, separated with a dot (see: [naming convention](/overview/data-model#naming-convention))
 * description: topic description
 * contentType: format of data sent to Kafka, either ``JSON`` or ``AVRO``
 * retentionTime: time to keep data in Kafka in days
+* owner: who's the owner of this topic – `id` is an identifier meaningful in a given `source` implementation.
+  Default implementation is `Plaintext`, where `id` is simply a label.

 Minimal request: